How to Make an Easter Egg Wreath

 Getting started

-We found it easiest to lay out our eggs on the wreath form to get a rough idea of how we wanted our finished wreaths to look and to make sure we had enough of each color egg for a balanced look.
+I found it easiest to lay out the eggs on the wreath form to get a rough idea of how I wanted the finished wreath to look and to make sure I had enough of each color egg for a balanced look.
+Also, the eggs I purchased came in a couple of different sizes, and the smaller eggs were great to fill in empty spots.

-Designer Tip: Hot gluing an egg to the grapevine wreath is a little tricky because there isn't a smooth surface.
-We solved this by gluing an egg first to a small piece of moss, then hot gluing the moss to the wreath.
+Designer Tip: Hot gluing an egg to a grapevine wreath base is a little tricky because there isn't a smooth surface.
+I solved this by gluing an egg first to a small piece of moss, then hot gluing the moss to the wreath.

-Once all the eggs were attached, we went back and filled in the bare parts on the wreath form with more moss.
+Once all the eggs were attached, I went back and filled in the bare parts on the wreath form with more moss.

-This is the kind of DIY wreath that doesn't take a lot of concentration, so we were able to talk and visit while we crafted.
+This is the kind of DIY wreath that doesn't take a lot of concentration, and was finished really quickly.

 Designer tip: to make this wreath with kids, I would recommend using a foam ring for the wreath base because it will be easier to attach the eggs.